garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/Adaptation.md

-Adjusting a process as soon as possible
+Adjusting a process as soon as possible to minimize any further deviation or issues